Want to join us in Fall 2020?

-All newly admitted first-year, full-time students in the Faculty of Arts and Science on the St. George campus are eligible to apply to New One.
+All newly admitted first-year, full-time students in the Faculty of Arts and Science on the St. George campus are eligible to take a New One course.

 Students interested in New One might also consider choosing New College as their home college.
 New One can connect students to many other activities, groups, programs and initiatives in New College.
 One aim of the program is to help first-year students find a home on campus, explore opportunities for getting involved in campus and community life, and build networks of friendship and support.